Skip to main content

 The legal protections applied to your wellness data are highly conditional.
 The most significant determinant is the program’s structure.
 If the wellness program is an integrated part of your company’s group health insurance plan, it generally falls under the jurisdiction of the Health Insurance Portability and Accountability Act (HIPAA).

-This federal law establishes stringent national standards to protect sensitive patient from being disclosed without the patient’s consent or knowledge.
+This federal law establishes stringent national standards to protect sensitive patient health information from being disclosed without the patient’s consent or knowledge.
 Under a HIPAA-covered plan, your data is classified as Protected Health Information (PHI), affording it a robust layer of legal security.

 Conversely, a wellness program offered directly by your employer, separate from the group health plan, exists outside of HIPAA’s protective umbrella.
 The data collected in such a program is not considered PHI, and the stringent privacy and security rules of HIPAA do not apply.